|Elliott Sound Products||Power Amplifier Design Guidelines|

 Where things get really sneaky, is when the levels of RF energy are so high that some amount manages to get through anyway.
 I once had a workshop/lab which was triangulated by three TV transmission towers - very nasty.

-The traditional method not only did not work, but made matters worse by ensuring that the transistor base was fed from a very low impedance (from an RF perspective).
+The traditional method not only did not work, but made matters worse by ensuring that the transistor base was fed from a very low impedance (from an RF perspective) because of C1.
 A vast number of commercial amplifiers and other equipment which I worked on in that time picked up quite unacceptable amounts of TV frame buzz, caused by the detection of the 50Hz vertical synchronisation pulses in the TV signal.
 As the picture component of TV is amplitude modulated RF, this was readily converted into audio - of the most objectionable kind.

 Figure 4 - Use of a Stopper Resistor to Prevent RF Detection

-Figure 4 shows the remedy - but to be effective the resistor must be as close as possible to the base, or the performance is degraded.
+Figure 4 shows the remedy - but to be effective the R2 must be as close as possible to the base, or the performance is degraded.
 How does this work?
 Simple, the base-emitter junction of a transistor is a diode, and even when conducting it will retain non-linearities.
 These are often sufficient to enable the input stage to act as a crude AM detector, which will be quite effective with high-level TV or CB radio signals.
 Adding the external resistance again swamps the internal non-linearities, reducing the diode effect to negligible levels.
 This is not to say that it will entirely eliminate the problem where strong RF fields are present, but will at least reduce it to 'nuisance' rather than 'intolerable' levels.

 UPDATE: I have been advised by a reader who works in a transmitting station that connecting the capacitor directly between base and emitter (in conjunction with the stopper resistor) is very effective.
 He too found that the traditional method was useless, but that when high strength fields are encountered, the simple stopper is not enough.